quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ~~~
 {: #fig-path-states title="States of a path"}

-In non-terminal states, hosts MUST track the following information.
+In non-final states, hosts have to track the following information.

 - Associated 4-tuple: The tuple (source IP, source port, destination IP, destination port)
 used by the endhost to send packets over the path.